Linux Professional Institute Learning Logo.

 This chapter explains four basic ways to improve host security:

-1. Some basic commands and configuration settings to improve authentication security with shadow passwords.
+Some basic commands and configuration settings to improve authentication security with shadow passwords.

-2. How to use superdaemons to listen for incoming network connections.
+How to use superdaemons to listen for incoming network connections.

-3. Checking network services for unnecessary daemons.
+Checking network services for unnecessary daemons.

-4. TCP wrappers as sort of a simple firewall.
+TCP wrappers as sort of a simple firewall.

 Improve Authentication Security with Shadow Passwords

-The basic components of a user’s account data are stored in the file /etc/passwd.
-This file contains seven fields: login name, userid, groupid, password, comment (aka GECOS), home directory location and finally the default shell.
-A simple way to remember the order of these fields is to think about the process of a user logging in: first you enter a login name, secondly the system will map this into a userid (uid) and thirdly into a groupid (gid).
-The fourth step asks for a password, the fifth looks up the comment, the sixth enters the users home directory and the seventh step sets the default shell.
+.
+This file contains seven fields: login name, password placeholder, user ID, group ID, comment (also known as GECOS), home directory location, and the default shell.
+A simple way to remember the order of these fields is to think about the process of a user logging in: first you enter a login name and a password (here typically represented by an x

 You will then be prompted twice to confirm the new password.

-To list the password expiration time and other password expiration settings for user emma use:
+To list the password expiration time and other password expiration settings for user emma

-To prevent the user emma from logging into the system the superuser may set a password expiration date that precedes the current date.
+from logging into the system the superuser may set a password expiration date that precedes the current date.
 For example, if today’s date were 2020-03-27, you could expire the user’s password by using an older date:

 $ sudo chage -E 2020-03-26 emma